-A national moratorium on evictions runs out July 31.
+President Biden is asking states and local governments to halt evictions for at least two months.
+A national moratorium on evictions ran out July 31.
 (Photo by iStock / Getty Images Plus)

 The City of Des Moines and Polk County have assisted more households with emergency rental aid so far this year than a state-run program serving Iowa’s other 98 counties combined.

 The city and county have received more than 3,500 applications for the federally funded Emergency Rental Assistance program.
 According to data from the U.S. Department of Treasury, the City of Des Moines has received $6.4 million since January in round one of the funding.
 Polk County received $8.3 million.

 Des Moines assisted 1,871 households, while Polk County has assisted 788.